Ring's latest video doorbell is a must-have if you're serious about security - CNN Underscored

 This lets you see everything that’s directly under or above the camera, such as a package that a delivery driver left on your porch.
 Other video doorbells offer similar viewing features, but it’s typically only in one direction.
 For example, the Logitech Circle Video Doorbell has a 160-degree diagonal field of view to achieve a head-to-toe view.

-In addition to a bigger field of view, the Pro 2 has Color Night Vision so it’s easier to see more details of what you’re looking at in low light situations.
-We prefer this approach instead of the night vision-look that Ring video doorbells, as well as competing doorbells, have had in the past.
-It’s a lot easier to see who or what might be near your door, and for late night package deliveries you can easily make out size, shape and color.
+In addition to a bigger field of view, the Pro 2 has Color Night Vision so it’s easier to see more details of what you’re looking at in low-light situations.
+We prefer this approach instead of the night-vision look that Ring video doorbells and competing doorbells have had in the past.
+It’s a lot easier to see who or what might be near your door, and for late-night package deliveries you can easily make out size, shape and color.

 3D Motion and Bird’s Eye View should be on all doorbells

-Right now, these are only available on the Pro 2, but we desperately wish it was standard on all of Ring’s outdoor cameras and doorbells.
+Right now these are only available on the Pro 2, but we desperately wish it were standard on all of Ring’s outdoor cameras and doorbells.

 On a few occasions while testing we had random strangers approach our door — something that doesn’t happen very often where we live — and it was fascinating, if not reassuring when we were able to open the Ring app and view exactly where they walked as they approached the door.
 Sure, we could watch the recorded video clip to see where they went, but the dots already mapped out on the video so we knew whether or not there was something we should be aware of.